Program Director: Rebecca Nick-Dart, PharmD, BCPS

 The residency provides an opportunity to develop skills while working in a collaborative environment involving pharmacy, nursing and the medical staff.
 The pharmacy resident will provide patient care through staffing, patient counseling, rounding services, and pharmacy consultative services.
 The resident will provide educational programs to pharmacy, nursing, medical staff and the community.
 The resident will also have involvement in drug information, quality improvement activities, medication distribution, automated medication delivery systems, use of electronic software, database management, community service and administrative and regulatory activities (e.g., Joint Commission rules and regulations).
 The resident will also be required to complete a project during the residency.

-The following areas of competency are taught and evaluated throughout the one year residency
+The following areas of competency are taught and evaluated throughout the residency

 (1) patient care;